ptupitsyn/ptupitsyn.github.io/_posts/2017-07-28-Whats-New-In-Ignite-Net-2.1.md

 ---

 Apache Ignite 2.1 [has been released](https://blogs.apache.org/ignite/entry/apache-ignite-2-1-a) today, introducing Ignite Persistent Store!
-Another huge step forward for the project: it becomes a real database with unique feature set, just look at the comparison table on [ignite.apache.org frontpage](https://ignite.apache.org/).
-Let's have a look at new features from .NET standpoint.
+Another huge step forward for the project: it becomes a real database with unique feature set, check out the comparison table on [ignite.apache.org frontpage](https://ignite.apache.org/).
+As usual, we'll have a look at new features from .NET standpoint.

 ![Apache Ignite Persistent Store](../images/ignite-persistent-store.png)